19 Things to Know Before Moving to Orlando, FL

 11. Orlando Animals

-Orlando has a unique array of animals and creatures.
+It’s home to Gatorland for a reason.
 When you live in Orlando, alligators, giant mosquitoes, and manatees are your neighbors.
-Make sure to bring bug spray and stay out of marshy areas.
+Sure, you’ll see global transplants at Seaworld and Animal Kingdom, but the critters that thrive in marshy, tropical climates call Orlando their O.G. home.
+Make sure to bring bug spray and stay out of swampy areas.

 12. Orlando Nightlife

-Orlando has a growing nightlife scene with a variety of places to eat and drink.
+Theme parks are great place for the kids and the kid in you, but Orlando’s nightlife scene is exciting for every adult, with a variety of places to eat, drink, dance, and listen to live music.
 The Universal CityWalk features more than 30 places to dine, a 19-screen theater with an IMAX screen, and a nightclub.

 Over at International Drive, you'll find dozens of restaurants that are popular with tourists staying in nearby hotels.
 Try Cafe Tu Tu Tango, Del Frisco's Double Eagle Steakhouse, and the Nile Ethiopian Restaurant.